-In my practice of family-oriented chiropractic care, I’m able to treat a variety of issues in people of any age.
-From back and neck pain to headaches and migraines, chiropractic methods help to neutralize pain and fix subluxations (aka misalignments) in the spine.
-But what many people may not know is that chiropractic care can also assist in orthotic treatment to fix posture problems, foot and ankle pain, and issues with walking.
+Did you know chiropractic care can also assist in orthotic treatment?
+In my practice of family-oriented chiropractic care, I’m able to treat a variety of issues in people of any age, from back and neck pain to headaches and migraines.
+But what many people may not know is that chiropractic care can additionally use orthotic treatments to fix posture problems, foot and ankle pain, and issues with walking.

-Orthotics is a medical method of correcting the bone and muscular structures of feet, ankles and legs using braces and other external support devices.
-It’s used to treat a variety of afflictions such as:
+Orthotics are a medical method of correcting the bone and muscular structures of feet, ankles and legs using braces and other external support devices.
+It’s been around for over 2,000 years, when wool was inserted into sandals for support and cushioning.
+Through the centuries, orthotics have been developed into a precise science used to treat a variety of afflictions such as:

-By analyzing your gait, we are able to make more precise conclusions about any underlying conditions you may suffer from, which greatly affects your treatment regimen.
+By analyzing your gait, we are able to make more precise conclusions about any underlying conditions you may suffer from, which greatly affects your treatment regimen or need for orthotics.
 We are able to analyze the way you (literally) go about daily life.
 Having improper gait means that your weight distribution is off and is probably exacerbating issues in the spine that stem from poor posture.
-By having a comprehensive gait analysis, I am more accurately able to assess any underlying issues to help improve your life on a day-to-day basis.
+By having a comprehensive gait analysis, I am more accurately able to assess any underlying issues that orthotics may be used for to help improve your life on a day-to-day basis.

 At Petrak Family Chiropractic Center, our goal is to improve your quality of life.
 An astonishingly simple way we can assist this and improve your comfort in a natural way is through orthotics.
 Our offices are fully equipped for the creation of custom orthotics, plus we have the knowledge and experience to perform a full gait analysis.